-We begin by detailing key aspects of the predominant framework for value-based decisions, Reinforcement Learning (RL; Sutton & Barto, 2018).
-We begin here because memory sampling shares with RL the use of primitives such as states, actions, and rewards -- but, crucially, it operates on these elements with a different computational form that provides a distinct set of guarantees about efficiency and optimality.
+We begin by detailing key aspects of the predominant framework for value-based decisions, RL (Sutton & Barto, 2018).
+We begin here because memory sampling shares with RL the use of primitives such as states, actions, and rewards- but, crucially, it operates on these elements with a different computational form that provides a distinct set of guarantees about efficiency and optimality.
 Understanding these provides the basis for understanding why each approach makes different empirical predictions in certain settings.
 Importantly, RL provides a formal understanding of the value estimation problem, and thus for evaluating different kinds of estimates.
-This framework will be crucial for understanding our later description of how and why multiple memory systems can contribute to decisions.
+This framework will be crucial for understanding our later description of why and how multiple memory systems can contribute to decisions.